palasatenea66/geopython_application/README.md

 To observe the severity of fire damage in Cholila Lake area, near Los Alerces National Park in Patagonia, I used an interval classification on NBR index to compare forest before and after fire (some days between both satelital images).

-I tried to identify areas with snow cover for winter and summer, both from same year, in the La Majadita Glacier, San Juan, by K-Means classification and by interval classification.
+I tried to identify areas with snow cover for winter and summer, both from same year, in the La Majadita Glacier, San Juan.
+I used Snow index and I classify it by K-Means classification and by interval classification.

 For all of these situations, some graphics are generated for a better comprehension.
 I attached this files to this repo.